Special Note#

 Why this step?

-Linux does not recommend using root account for daily use.
-We need to create a normal user and grant it permission to use sudo to improve system security.
+Using root account for daily tasks is discouraged.
+We need to create a normal user and grant sudo privileges for better security.

 passwd root # Set root password

-useradd -m -G wheel,video,audio,plugdev zakk # Create user and add to common groups
+useradd -m -G wheel,video,audio,plugdev zakk # Create user (replace 'zakk') and add to groups

 passwd zakk # Set user password